MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/Security-Filter-Modes.md

 |Disallowed|If you set the **SecurityFiltering** property on the record variable to **Disallowed**, then as long as a security filter is set on the record, any code that uses the record variable causes an error.|

 ##  <a name="PerformanceImpact"></a> Performance Impact of Security Filtering Mode
+Security filters are handled by SQL Server just like other filters that are applied by the user.
+They do not adversely affect performance unless the security filtering mode is **Validated**.

 If security filters are set on a table, then setting the **SecurityFiltering** property to **Validated** on a record instance of that table causes a decrease in performance.
 The [!INCLUDE[nav_server](includes/nav_server_md.md)] must go through every record in the table to validate the record instead of adding the filters to the query that is sent to SQL Server.

 If security filters are not set, then setting the **SecurityFiltering** property to **Validated** has no performance impact.

 > [!NOTE]
 >  We recommend that you change commonly used record variables from the default value of **Validated** to either **Filtered** or **Ignored** to improve performance.